DMCA Exemption Sought to Save 'Abandoned' Online Games - Slashdot

 OK: in truth it is very unlikely that anyone will come after me for so doing, but it would be nice to have some reassurance.

-Copyright violates the Constitution in this case (Score:2)
+Copyright violates the Constitution in this case (Score:4, Interesting)

 In other words, authors and inventors are granted a monopoly over their works for a limited time, after which these works pass into the public domain so they can add to the sum total knowledge of mankind.

-If copyright is causing works to be lost before they can enter the public
+If copyright is causing works to be lost before they can enter the public domain, then it's defeating the purpose upon which copyright is based in the Constitution.
+And the rationale for giving these works copyright protection in the first place vanishes.

+Since the purpose of the clause is "to promote the progress of science and useful arts," and the mechanism is by "securing exclusive rights for a limited time," when a situation arises where the two contradict each other, the purpose must prevail.
+Otherwise you're using the letter of the law to defeat the intent of the law.

+In other words, copyright law must err on the side of making sure these works make it into the public domain, not on the side of protecting the author's or inventor's monopoly.
+To be protected by copyright, the work must eventually make it into the public domain.
+So either the work has to make it into the public domain, or it cannot be protected by copyright.
+There is never a case where protecting the temporary monopoly is more important.

 Can cooperation be compelled?
 (Score:2)

-More requirements for Copy Right holders needed (Score:3)
+More requirements for Copy Right holders needed (Score:4, Interesting)